KaiyuGuan/06643-project/README.md

 - the function `peptidebert_preprocess` is designed for the transformer peptidebert.
 The function takes arrays of integers as input and returns arrays of integers.
 The details of this function will be discussed in later sections.
 - the function `preprocess_protein_sequence` is designed for the transformer ProtBert, which is not part of the model.
 However, we use it as a comparison to PeptideBert transformer.
 Both these transformers tokenizes the amino acid sequences of a protein in order to obtain something that machines has better understanding of.

+# Future Steps
+The project that I am working on is still in progress and these are just the helper functions that I encountered during my research and training.
+As the project keeps developing and furnishing, more helper functions will be added to this package.

+It is important to note that not all helper functions used in the project is included in this package.
+Some helper functions are not included due to the computational constraints (these functions are the ones that run for hours even on GPUs).

 # Reference
 More details about the transformers discussed can be found in the following link: